MAY 2013 News Flash

 WANTED FUGITIVE

-Lloyd S. Labarbera, Male White, DOB: 06-01-1991, Height: 5' - 07", Weight: 140 Pounds, Brown Hair and Brown Eyes is wanted on a Warrant in Lake County, Illinois.
-The Outstanding Warrant is for Burglary.
+Cecil A. Davis, Male Black, DOB: 02-26-1993, Height: 6' - 01", Weight: 130 Pounds, Brown Hair and Blue Eyes is wanted on Two Warrants in Lake County, Illinois.
+The Outstanding Warrants are for Burglary and Obstructing Justice.

-Lake County Crime Stoppers and the Lake County Sheriff's Office would like to remind everyone to call when suspecious activity or a suspicious person is observed, and do not try to confront suspicious subjects yourself.
+like to remind everyone to call when suspicious activity or a suspicious person

 If you have any information about this crime or any other felony crime or felony fugitive, contact Crime Stoppers at 847-662-2222.